 We strive to allow all patients to schedule surgery in an efficient and timely manner.
-A $500 non-refundable deposit is required at the time any cosmetic surgery is scheduled.
+A non-refundable deposit of $500 or 10% of the surgeon’s fee (whichever is greater) is required at the time any cosmetic surgery is scheduled.
 This deposit will reserve an operating room on the physician’s surgical schedule.

 Our office partners with Care Credit for to offer financing options for the surgeon fee portion of your cosmetic procedure.
 Required minimum amounts may apply.
 If requirements are met and Care Credit is used, we offer 12 months no interest.
 For more information, visit https://www.carecredit.com/apply.

 Checks and all major credit cards are accepted.

 If you need to cancel or reschedule your appointment, please notify the office as soon as possible.
 If you do not come to your scheduled consultation appointment and do not notify the office in advance, a fee of $150 may be required in order to reschedule.